luca-nik/fip100-analysis/README.md

 **Author:** Luca – CryptoEconLab
 **Date:** Dec 2025

 This repository contains Python analytical tools designed to assess the impact of FIP-100 on the Filecoin network's storage capacity.
-It provides statistical frameworks to compare network behavior before and after the protocol change using both linear and exponential models.
+It provides statistical frameworks to compare network behavior before and after the protocol change using linear, exponential, and ARIMA models.

 ## 🛠️ Prerequisites & Installation